Understanding Drug Tests

 Preparing for a drug test

 Most drug tests are performed at random so that those being tested don’t have time to influence the results.
-To ensure that results are read as accurately as possible, it is important to be 100% honest and clear with whoever is administering the test about any substances or over-the-counter medication you have taken so that test results are read clearly.
+To ensure that results are read as accurately as possible, it is important to be 100% honest and clear with whoever is administering the test about any substances or over-the-counter medications you have taken, so that test results are read clearly.

 Be sure to know the reason you are being tested and what you are being tested for before you start.
 Seek any additional information from the test provider or organization asking for the test if you are unsure or uncomfortable.